 Large and Up Front for the Pilgrimage Festival in Franklin, TN

-In very cool news, I will be live painting in front of the main stage on both Saturday and Sunday night at the Pilgrimage Festival in Franklin, TN (September 26-27).
-Crowd is expected to be around 15,000 both nights, so this will the largest live painting I've ever done by a long shot.
+In very cool news, I will be live painting in front of the main stage on both Saturday and Sunday night at the Pilgrimage Festival in Franklin, TN (September 26-27, 2015).
+That means I'll be the live entertainment during the live entertainment.
+So, I think that makes me meta-live-entertainment!
+Anyway, the crowd is expected to be around 15,000 both nights.
+This will the largest live painting I've ever done by a long shot.
+And I can't wait!
 Saturday night I will be painting Wilco and Sunday will be the man himself: Willie Nelson.

 Wilco has 6 members in their band and I've decided that I'm going to do a group portrait of all of them.
 Traditionally, I only do one subject per canvas, so this one is going to be a bit different.
 Looking forward to see how this works out.
 Willie gets the show all to himself and both will be on 5-foot canvases.